Bright-Union/distributors-docs/README.md

 # Distributors-docs
-An api express server for interactive swagger documentation on the Distributors project.
+An api express server for interactive swagger documentation on the BrightUnion protocol.

 # Bright Union: Distributors